kowaraj/netninja_graphql/README.md

 ```

 - 32
-  - "query variables" to pass values into a mutation
+  - mutation's "variables" is to pass values into a mutation

+- 33
+  - mutation's "refetchQueries" is to re-fetch the data